nizami/leanda-cli/README.md

 ## recordsets

-Allows to list recordsets from OSDR using queries.
+Allows to list recordsets from Leanda using queries.
 Same as `items`, but add preset filter `SubType eq 'Records'`

 Examples: